Limit theorems for signatures: Preliminaries and main results

-This construction is called in dynamical systems a suspension and it is a standard fact that $\xi$ is a stationary process on the probability space $(\hat\Om,\hat\cF,\hat P)$ and in what follows we will write also $\xi(t,\om)$ for $\xi(t,(\om,0))$.
+This construction is called in dynamical systems a suspension and it is a standard fact that $\xi$ is a stationary process on the probability space $(\hat\Om,\hat\cF,\hat P)$.
+We will use this several times in Section \ref{sec6}.

+Nevertheless, in what follows we will write $\xi(t)=\xi(t,\om)$ for $\xi(t,(\om,0))$ and will view it as a vector stochastic process on the basic probability space $(\Om,\cF,P)$.
+When we will use stationarity of the process $\xi$ on the space $(\hat\Om,\hat\cF,\hat P)$ in Section \ref{sec6}, we will consider integrals with respect to the measure $\hat P$.
+Otherwise, all moment estimates here will be with respect to the expectation $E$ on the space $(\Om,\cF,P)$.
 In this setup we define

 and, again, $\bbS_N(s,t)=\bbS_N^{(2)}(s,t)$, $S_N(s,t)=\bbS_N^{(1)}(s,t)$,

 Set $\eta(\om)=\int_0^{\tau(\om)}\xi(s,\om)ds$, $\eta(m)=\eta\circ\vt^m$ and

 We define $\varpi_{b,a}(n)$ by (\ref{2.2}) with respect to the $\sig$-algebras $\cF_{kl}$ appearing here.
 Observe also that $\eta(k)=\eta\circ\vt^k$ is a stationary sequence of random vectors and we introduce also the covariance matrix